will-hart/demarcate.js/README.md

 4. Provide a richer, more "desktop" like UI
 5. Improve modularity of the parser so additional markup languages can be supported as plugins

-Demarcate has one optional dependency - [keymaster.js](https://github.com/madrobby/keymaster).
+Demarcate has one *optional* dependency - [keymaster.js](https://github.com/madrobby/keymaster).
 This is automatically detected and used if installed and provides shortcut keys for formatting options.

 ## LIMITATIONS

-Internet Explorer is a bit of a nightmare to work with... support is currently patchy and not very thoroughly tested.
+Support for custom events in  IE was pretty patchy and not very thoroughly tested.

-Currently not all Markdown syntax is supported.
-In particular:

-- Mathjax equations in the HTML halt rendering. [[#8](https://github.com/will-hart/demarcate.js/issues/8)].

 ## INSTALLATION

+There are two options - as of version 2.0.0 you can install through bower:

+    bower install demarcate

+Then include the standalone files in your browser,

+    <script src="bower_components/demarcate/bin/demarcate.js"></script>

+You can also build from source by downloading the repository and then:

+    cd /unzipped/demarcate/repo/path/
-> todo
+    browserify src/main.js > bin/demarcate.js

 ## UPGRADING TO 2.0 FROM 1.x.x

 A number of API changes were made.
 The most important of these is that now demarcate expects all DOM elements received in function arguments to be native DOM elements, not jQuery ones.
 In some cases CSS selectors can now be passed instead of jQuery elements:

 	// no longer supported:
-	demarcate.enable($("#any_element"));
+	//     demarcate.enable($("#any_element"));

-	// instead use
+	// use
-	demarcate.enable(document.getElementById("any_element"));
+	demarcate.enable(document.getElementById("any_element_id"));

 	// or
 	demarcate.enable($("#any_element").get(0));

 jQuery helper functions no longer work:

 	// the following jQuery style function calls are deprecated and have been removed
-	$("#any_element").demarcate();
+	// $("#any_element").demarcate();
-	$("#any_element").disable_demarcate();
+	// $("#any_element").disable_demarcate();

 The `isActive` function call is no longer relevant and has been removed. `isEnabled` still returns `true` if the editor is enabled and false otherwise.

 To better reflect the modularity of decoding, (i.e. as other formats could be supported in the future)

-	// The following is deprecated and will be removed in the future. demarcate.demarcate()
+	// The following is deprecated.
+	// demarcate.demarcate()

-	// instead use:
+	// use:
 	demarcate.parse()

 Events have also been renamed to reflect javascript code standards (naming was a result of too much Python):